getify/asynquence/contrib/README.md

 var ASQ = require("asynquence-contrib");
 ```

-They can then be used directly, like this:
+They can then be used together directly, like this:

 ```js
 ASQ()